hamza0bendahmane/MeubleSalsabil/README.md

 **Through Github**

-1. Download The app from  <a href="https://github.com/hamza0bendahmane/SihatiMob/blob/master/ap/src/main/SihatiMob.apk"> here </a>
+1. Build the app with Android Studio
 2. Install the App ,Try It and Don't forget to hit us with any suggestions or Notes .

 **Through Play Sore**